dhaval201279/dhaval-shah.com/content/post/2026-06-13-part-2-billion-users-db-design.md

 WHERE  u.user_id = :userId;
 ```

 This works for 100 users, 100,000 users.
-But beyond certain million no. of users, API starts showing signs of latency degradation - and thats because **database joins are worst enemies of scale**
+But beyond certain million no. of users, API starts showing signs of latency degradation - and that's because **database joins are worst enemies of scale**

 # Why Joins Become Your Worst Enemy at Scale
-A database JOIN is not a free operations.
+A database JOIN is not a free operation.
 For a point lookup on a single _user\_id_ across three tables, with proper indexes, you're looking at **3 B-tree** traversals plus result merging.

 At low concurrency this seems fine.